 ‘High amenity value’ – where the green space or open space makes a valuable contribution to the character or enjoyment of the local area due to its openness, quality of planting/landscaping or visual quality.

-For ‘green infrastructure’ – see introduction to Policy BG1.
+For ‘blue and green infrastructure’ – see introduction to Policy BG1.

 For ‘open space’ and ‘Local Green Space’ – see Glossary.